9001/copyparty/docs/devnotes.md

 hashwasm would solve the streaming issue but reduces hashing speed for sha512 (xxh128 does 6 GiB/s), and it would make old browsers and [iphones](https://bugs.webkit.org/show_bug.cgi?id=228552) unsupported

 * blake2 might be a better choice since xxh is non-cryptographic, but that gets ~15 MiB/s on slower androids

+# hashed passwords

+regarding the curious decisions

+there is a static salt for all passwords;
+* because most copyparty APIs allow users to authenticate using only their password, making the username unknown, so impossible to do per-account salts
+* the drawback of this is that an attacker can bruteforce all accounts in parallel, however most copyparty instances only have a handful of accounts in the first place, and it can be compensated by increasing the hashing cost anyways

 # http api